KERELKO/django-ninja-job-board/README.md

 - [Django](https://www.djangoproject.com/) - High-level Python web framework that encourages rapid development and clean, pragmatic design.
 - [NinjaAPI](https://django-ninja.dev/) - Powerful framework for building APIs in Django with flexible and fast development.
-- [Postgresql](https://www.postgresql.org/) - Relational database management system
+- [PostgreSQl](https://www.postgresql.org/) - Relational database management system
 - [Docker](https://www.docker.com/) - Platform for developing, shipping, and running applications in containers.
 - [Redis](https://redis.io/) - Fastest in-memory storage for caching
 - [Celery](https://docs.celeryq.dev/en/stable/) - Simple, flexible, and reliable distributed system to process vast amounts of messages
+- [RabbitMQ](https://www.rabbitmq.com/) - Reliable and mature messaging and streaming broker
 ## Installation
-For installation of the project you required to have __Docker__ installed on your machine,
+For installation of the project you required to have __Docker__ and __docker-compose__ tool installed on your machine,
-and for better usage experience __Make tools__
+and for better usage experience: __Make tools__
 To install this project:

 1. Clone this repository.